adslbarxatov/SCP/docs/index.md

 ### 4. Content

 :warning: **No payments and / or restrictions for content are permitted**.
-All texts, pictures, diagrams, datasets and other information objects should be provided from communities to members and from members to communities free of any copyrights and without any payments, explicit and implied.
+All texts, pictures, diagrams, datasets and other information objects should be provided from Lab communities to their members and from members to communities free of any copyrights and without any payments, explicit and implied.

-*All rights issues should be resolved by sender before submitting of content.
+*All related rights issues should be resolved by sender before submitting of content.
 Non-free content must be removed from free access*.

-Only an attribution of the author is allowed.
-If no author information is provided, content’s sender must be listed as its creator (with all the ensuing consequences).
+Herewith, the indication of the content author is allowed.
+If there is no author information, the user who provided the content must be listed as the creator of the content.

 &nbsp;